JOwen-ster/Discord.py-Bot-TEMPLATE/README.md

 ```
 pip install discord && pip install python-dotenv && pip install pistonapi
 ```
-- or
-for Windows you can double click and execute [dependencies.bat](/dependencies.bat) in file explorer found in this repositorys directory.

 After you have successfully installed the libraries...